xwang2713/juju-charms/precise/hpcc/README.md

 An HPCC environment can include only Thor clusters, or both Thor and Roxie clusters.
 The HPCC Juju charm creates a cluster which contains both, but you can customize it after deployment.

 See [How it Works](http://www.hpccsystems.com/Why-HPCC/How-it-works)  for more details.

+See [System Requirements](http://hpccsystems.com/download/docs/system-requirements) for  hardware details.

 The HPCC Juju Charm encapsulates best practice configurations for the HPCC  Systems Platform.
 You can use a Juju Charm to stand up an HPCC Platform on:

 - Local Provider (LXC)

 - Amazon Web Services Cloud

 # Usage